McConnell vows quick vote on next justice; Biden says wait | Federal News Network

-Senate Majority Leader Mitch McConnell, R-Ky., vowed on Friday night, hours after Ginsburg’s death, to call a vote for Trump’s upcoming nominee.
-Democrats countered that Republicans should follow the precedent that GOP legislators set in 2016 by refusing to consider a Supreme Court choice in the run-up to an election.

-Trump made his view clear in a tweet Saturday: “We were put in this position of power and importance to make decisions for the people who so proudly elected us, the most important of which has long been considered to be the selection of United States Supreme Court Justices.
-We have this obligation, without delay!”
+WASHINGTON (AP) — The death of Supreme Court Justice Ruth Bader Ginsburg just six weeks before the election cast an immediate spotlight on the crucial high court vacancy, with Senate Majority Leader Mitch McConnell quickly vowing to bring to a vote whoever President Donald Trump nominates.

-Democratic presidential nominee Joe Biden said any selection should come after the Nov.
-3 election.
-“Voters should pick the president and the president should pick the justice to consider,” he said.
+Democratic nominee Joe Biden vigorously disagreed, declaring that “voters should pick the president and the president should pick the justice to consider.”

+McConnell, who sets the calendar in the U.S. Senate and has made judicial appointments his priority, declared unequivocally in a statement not long after Ginsburg’s death was announced that Trump’s nominee would receive a confirmation vote in the chamber.
+In 2016, McConnell refused to consider President Barack Obama’s choice for the high court months ahead of the election, eventually preventing a vote.

-The impending clash over the vacant seat — when to fill it and with whom — scrambles the stretch run of a presidential race for a nation already reeling from the pandemic that has killed nearly 200,000 people, left millions unemployed and heightened partisan tensions and anger.
+The impending clash over the vacant seat — when to fill it and with whom — is sure to significantly affect the stretch run of the presidential race, further stirring passions in a nation already reeling from the pandemic that has killed nearly 200,000 people, left millions unemployed and heightened partisan tensions and anger.

-Trump scheduled a rally Saturday night in North Carolina that would offer a first look at how he works the court vacancy into his campaign pitch.

-Trump just last week added 20 more names to his roster of potential court nominees, and aides in recent days have focused on a short list heavy on female candidates, according to four White House aides and officials close to the process.
-They spoke on condition of anonymity because they were not authorized to publicly discuss private conversations.
+Trump, in brief remarks to reporters after learning of Ginsburg’s death, called her “an amazing woman who led an amazing life.”
+He had continued with a campaign speech in Minnesota for about an hour and a half after the nation — as well as aides and many in his audience with cell phones — had learned of her death.
+He seemed surprised when he spoke with reporters afterward, saying he did not know she had died.

+Trump had noted in his rally speech that the next presidential term could offer him as many as four appointments to the nine-member court, whose members are confirmed for life.
+“This is going to be the most important election in the history of our country and we have to get it right,” he added.

 A confirmation vote in the Senate is not guaranteed, even with a Republican majority.

-McConnell has launched a risky, unprecedented strategy.
-It could motivate conservative voters to rally behind Trump and GOP senators or it push away moderates who prefer to see the Senate stick to norms or are fearful of a right-leaning court stripping away women’s right to choose an abortion.

-Typically, it takes several months to vet and hold hearings on a Supreme Court nominee, and time is short before November.
+Typically it takes several months to vet and hold hearings on a Supreme Court nominee, and time is short ahead of the election.
 Key senators may be reluctant to cast votes so close to the election.
 With a slim GOP majority, 53 seats in the 100-member chamber, Trump’s choice could afford to lose only a few.

-McConnell did not specify the timing.
-But trying for confirmation in a lame-duck session after the Nov.
-3 election, if Trump had lost to Biden or Republicans had lost the Senate, would carry further political complications.
+McConnell did not specify the timing, but trying for confirmation in a post-election lame-duck session if Trump had lost to Biden or Republicans had lost the Senate would carry further political complications.

-Democrats immediate denounced McConnell’s move as hypocritical, pointing out that he refused to call hearings for Garland 237 days before the 2016 election.
+Democrats immediate denounced McConnell’s move as hypocritical, pointing out that he refused to call hearings for Merrick Garland, Obama’s pick, 237 days before the 2016 election.
 The 2020 election is 46 days away.

+Senate Democratic leader Charles Schumer, in a tweet, echoed word for word what McConnell said in 2016 about the Garland nomination: “The American people should have a voice in the selection of their next Supreme Court Justice.
+Therefore, this vacancy should not be filled until we have a new president.”

+Both Trump and McConnell have pointed to appointments to the federal judiciary, including two Supreme Court justices, part of their legacy.
+Trump said last month that he would “absolutely” try to fill a vacancy if one came up before the end of his first term.

 Four GOP defections could defeat a nomination, while a tie vote could be broken by Vice President Mike Pence.